-In closing, enhancing government effectiveness and focusing on foresight are important but often thankless jobs.
+In closing, enhancing government performance and focusing on foresight are important but often thankless jobs.
 Frankly, these vital tasks have too few real and devoted advocates.
-But when you return home, I hope you'll consider the things I've said in connection with your own SAI's work.
-It's time that policymakers focus more on real results and on the future.
-In my view, it's the best way to ensure a brighter tomorrow for our citizens, our countries, and our planet.
+But when you return to your offices, I hope you'll consider the things I've said in connection with your own work.
+It's time that policymakers everywhere focus more on achieving real results today while taking steps to build a better future.
+In my view, it's the best way to ensure a brighter tomorrow for our countries, our families and citizens, and our planet.
+And in my view, accountability professionals have the opportunity to lead the way.